Codecademy/docs/content/python/concepts/built-in-functions/terms/property/property.md

   - 'paths/computer-science'
 ---

-The **`property()`** function is a built-in Python function used to create properties by defining getter, setter and deleter for class attributes.
-It returns the object of property class that can be used as decorator or assigned to a class attribute.
+The **`property()`** function is a built-in Python function used to define methods that get, set, and delete class attributes.
+It can be used as a [decorator](https://www.codecademy.com/resources/docs/python/decorators) or assigned to a class attribute.

 ## Syntax